-In the normal course of business, most businesses utilize proprietary information which is not generally known to their competitors, and which provides them with a competitive advantage.
+In the normal course of business, most businesses utilize proprietary information that is not generally known to their competitors, and that provides the business with a competitive advantage.
 This type of information may constitute a trade secret.
-If a business takes reasonable measures to protect its trade secrets from disclosure, it can prevent a competitor from using its secrets even if the information is not otherwise protected by a patent or copyright.

 Trade secrets may include customer lists, business plans, proprietary recipes and formulas, special processes and formulas, pricing and accounting formulas used in a manufacturing process, and research and development information.